 - Coconut oil is one of the best choices when it comes to deep-frying.
 Try a refined coconut oil that has no taste.

-- Animal fats like lard, tallow or ghee are great a good choice.
+- Animal fats like lard, tallow, or ghee are a great choice.
 They taste amazing and add extra flavor to the recipe.

 - Avocado Oil has a high smoke point and can be used for deep frying.

 - Peanut oil has a neutral taste and a high smoke point (446°F / 230°C).

 - Palm oil is excellent for deep frying but not recommended.

 - For some extra flavor, grate some parmesan over the hot fried chicken bites.

 - The chicken is ready when the internal temperature reaches 165F degrees.

 - Make super the oil is moderately hot because if the oil is too hot, the chicken may burn on the outside and still be raw on the inside.